amitkle1/First-Js-Challenges/tabs/README.md

 # TABS

 > This project is a part of our dev-club activity and will focus on dom manipulation. basic dom manipulation knowledge is required, html & css as well.
+We provided you with a section from a project we found online including pre-built working html and CSS files.

 ---